Battle of the Camel: Rebel occupation of Basra

 The arrival of the rebels and their propaganda divided the Basrans for and against Ali, though they largely remained loyal to him, perhaps because Ali had earlier replaced Uthman's unpopular governor with the upright Uthman ibn Hunayf from the Ansar.
 Some apparently opposed Talha and his call for vengeance, having seen his earlier letters that called for Uthman's death.
-After an inconclusive fight, in which Ali's chief of police Hukaym ibn Jabala and many others were killed, both sides agreed to a truce until the arrival of Ali and the rebel army then camped outside of Basra.
+After an inconclusive fight, in which Ali's police chief Hukaym ibn Jabala and many others were killed, both sides agreed to a truce until the arrival of Ali and the rebel army then camped outside of Basra.
 The agreement stipulated that the governor's residence, the mosque and the treasury should remain under the governor's control, while the rebels were free to reside where they chose.
 Soon, however, they raided the town on "a cold, dark night with wind and rain," killing many and seizing the control of Basra and its treasury.
 The governor was tortured and then imprisoned, but later released and expelled from the city.
 Some (Sunni) traditions praise the moderation and self-defense of the rebels, though these are dismissed by Veccia Vaglieri.
 She says that the rebels must have instigated the violence as they needed provisions and money, and it was unfavorable for them to wait for Ali.
 This last point is also echoed by Madelung.
 The rebels then asked Basrans to surrender those who had participated in Uthman's siege and some six hundred men were thus killed by the rebels.
 The killings and the distribution of town supplies among the rebels are said to have driven a large number of Basrans to join Ali in fighting.
 In Basra, Aisha wrote letters to incite against Ali, addressed to Kufans and their governor, to Medinans, and to Hafsa bint Umar, another widow of Muhammad.
 The last one, however, refused to join the opposition.